tillgrallert/p3a6afa20/catch-me-if-you-can.md

 <!-- identify the areas to catch up with -->

 Note that a the full text of a periodical is necessary but not sufficient for many analytical queries and distant reading.
 It is certainly insufficient for close reading.
 The full text of a periodical would be nothing but a string of words.
 But periodicals unite different texts of various genres from multiple authors.
-They are commonly grouped into issues and volumes and longer ones were frequently serialised and scattered across issues.
+These texts are commonly grouped into issues and volumes and longer ones were frequently serialised and scattered across issues.
 Some of these texts will be reprints from other periodicals or first printed publications of much older manuscripts.
 Some of the texts are responses, etc. In order to make sense of the full text of a periodical for both humans and machines it has to be modelled.

 <!-- get the full text -->
 Optical character recognition (OCR), the technology to convert an image into a text, has come a long way and even hand-written text recognition (HTR) is fairly successful at least for Latin script.[^9] Automatic recognition of Arabic script, however, is severely lacking behind for a variety of reasons beyond the scope of this paper.[^4] Despite promising developments with the application of machine-learning technologies to pattern recognition,[^7] automatic conversion of images of early Arabic periodicals is hampered by two factors: 1. all OCR technologies depend on a fairly large training set of "gold standard" transcriptions as ground truth; 2.  low-quality fonts, inks, and paper employed at the turn of the twentieth century will inevitably result in poor print quality.
 Consequently these texts can currently only be reliably digitised by human transcription.{>>add footnote<<} Funds for transcribing the tens to hundreds of thousands of pages of an average mundane periodical are simply not available, despite of their cultural significance and unlike for valuable manuscripts and high-brow literature.